pampatzoglou/articles/StatefulWorkloads.md

 Replica 1 -> New Primary: Replication Ongoing
 ```

-If all this logic sounds tricky, you are correct.
-If this looks like some form of [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) you are exactly right!
+If this setup seems complex, that's because it is.
+In many ways, it resembles the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) puzzle—careful sequencing is key.
 That's why its better to leverage some tools to help you out.
 Especially with postgres there is an operator that will act as Controller ([cloudnativePG](https://cloudnative-pg.io/)) that will offer a great deal of help running operations.
 In the past I got some very good results from Patroni.
 Also this is why you really need either short lived connections from your applications or some code to handle these potential errors.
 If this sounds like a high risk scenario (and it probably is for most organizations) I would suggest to start with what you are already using, a managed database and treat it as your primary.
 Then build an replication system in your own cluster.
 But always keep in mind that you are no longer in ACID land, **you are now in eventual consistency land**.
 What has actually happened is that you traded downtime for ACID and managed to maintain eventual consistency.
 Make sure that your engineering recognises this as an architectural reality and buisness realises that "[One Does Not Simply Walk Into Mordor](https://knowyourmeme.com/memes/one-does-not-simply-walk-into-mordor)".

 Recommendation: Even If you don't manage to get the buy-in to change the entire architecture of your application, start by creating a single replica for departments that don't need real time data, like CS etc. Use the replicas to get some hands on expirience with buisness inteligence pipelines feeling happy that a huge query will not nuke your database and effect your customers.